Hazel: Species

-Several hybrids exist, and can occur between species in different sections of the genus, e.g. Corylus × colurnoides (C. avellana × C. colurna).
+Several hybrids exist, and they can occur between species in different sections of the genus, e.g. Corylus × colurnoides (C. avellana × C. colurna).
 The oldest confirmed hazel species is Corylus johnsonii found as fossils in the Ypresian-age rocks of Ferry County, Washington.

+Chilean hazel (Gevuina avellana), despite its name, is not related to this genus.

 Ecology

 At least 21 species of fungus have a mutualistic relationship with hazel.
 Lactarius pyrogalus grows almost exclusively on hazel, and hazel is one of two kinds of host for the rare Hypocreopsis rhododendri.
 Several rare species of Graphidion lichen depend on hazel trees.
 In the UK, five species of moth are specialised to feed on hazel including Parornix devoniella.
 Animals which eat hazelnuts include red deer, dormouse and red squirrel.

 Uses

 The nuts of all hazels are edible.
 The common hazel is the species most extensively grown for its nuts, followed in importance by the filbert.
 Nuts are also harvested from the other species, but apart from the filbert, none is of significant commercial importance.

 A number of cultivars of the common hazel and filbert are grown as ornamental plants in gardens, including forms with contorted stems (C. avellana 'Contorta', popularly known as "Corkscrew hazel" or "Harry Lauder's walking stick" from its gnarled appearance); with weeping branches (C. avellana 'Pendula'); and with purple leaves (C. maxima 'Purpurea').

 Hazel is a traditional material used for making wattle, withy fencing, baskets, and the frames of coracle boats.
 The tree can be coppiced, and regenerating shoots allow for harvests every few years.
+There is a seven-year cycle (cut and grow) for hurdle (fence) making.

-Hazels are used as food plants by the larvae of various species of Lepidoptera.
+Hazels are used as food plants by the larvae of various species of Lepidoptera including Eriocrania chrysolepidella.